 Based on prior trends the town can anticipate new growth revenue to range between \$100,000 to \$200,000 annually.
-This year we are expecting new growth of \$400,000.
-Another recurring revenue number is the property tax levy limit which increase is based on proposition 2 1⁄2.
-This year the levy limit allows for \$347,677 in additional revenue.
-Added to that base are "one time" revenue additions which consist of "Free Cash" (funds remaining from the operations of the previous fiscal year) and other funds such as FEMA reimbursements for natural disasters i.e. snow removal, hurricane damage etc. This Year's new revenue of \$751,169 based on levy limit increase and new growth is equal to a 3.1% of total town budget.
+This year we had an unexpected new growth amount of \$330,000, however going forward we expect to revert back to the normal range of \$100,000 to \$200,000 annually.
+Another recurring revenue number is the property tax levy limit which is based on proposition 2 1⁄2 and allows for \$381,890 in additional revenue.
+Added to that base are "one time" revenue additions which consist of "Free Cash" (funds remaining from the operations of the previous fiscal year) and other funds such as FEMA reimbursements for natural disasters i.e., snow removal, hurricane damage etc.

 A long-standing concern is the unfunded pension liability and Other Post-Employment Benefits (OPEB) obligations which are potential emerging problems for the Town.
 In addition to those concerns are the uncertainties surrounding the level of State Aid and future increases in health insurance premiums.
 Moving forward it will be important for the Town to continue to refine the funding plans for its Other Post-Employment Benefits (OPEB) liability.
 Other Post-Employment Benefits (OPEB) are the benefits, other than retiree pensions, offered to retirees and their dependents.
 These benefits mainly consist of medical insurance.
 OPEB liability is the present value of benefits for retired and vested employees.
 An unfunded liability reflects an incurred obligation, payable in the future, for which no reserves have been set aside.
-Based on the latest actuarial study the Town's liability is \$16,132,401 as of June 30, 2021.
-To put that "liability" number in perspective, the town is estimated to pay \$251,994 for all retiree benefits in FY 22.
+Based on the latest actuarial study the Town's liability is \$16,273,864 as of June 30, 2023.
+To put that "liability" number in perspective, the town is estimated to pay \$326,443 for all retiree benefits in FY 24.
 This study is conducted every two years.
 Due to new reporting requirements under GASB 75, 100% of the liability is booked versus only 30 years as required under GASB 45.
 Cities, Towns and States are all having to deal with the issue of OPEB.
 It must be remembered that it is based on an "actuarial projection" of the costs of benefits for employees and their spouses who have retired and continue to receive benefits for an uncertain amount of time into the future based on their life expectancy.
 The town has set aside some money for this contingency but there is no fixed formula and it is in the discretion of the town to determine how much to fund OPEB for the future.
 The funding amount has to be balanced with the town's needs to fund other town operations and obligations.
 Historically we are meeting those postemployment benefits on a "pay as you go" basis.
-The current balance held in our OPEB Fund is \$174,839.
+The current balance held in our OPEB Fund is \$194,349.